 The long test times required to detect a 0.020" dia leak in combination with typical road grades can lead to false 0.020" leak indications while the vehicle is in motion.
-The Idle Check repeats Phases 0 and 2 with the vehicle stationary to screen out leak indications caused by changes in altitude.
+The Idle Check repeats Phases 0, 1, and 2 with the vehicle stationary to screen out leak indications caused by changes in altitude.
 The 0.020" idle check is done under cold-start conditions to ensure that the fuel is cool and cannot pick up much heat from the engine, fuel rail, or fuel pump.
 This minimizes vapor generation.
 The 0.020" idle check is, therefore, conducted only during the first 10 minutes after engine start.

 The 0.020" dia leak test entry conditions, test times and thresholds are used.
 Unique criteria for excessive changes in load, fuel tank pressure and fuel level are used to indicate fuel slosh.
 The test is aborted if vehicle speed exceeds a calibrated threshold, approx. 10 mph.
 The initial vacuum pull-down (phase 0) can start with the vehicle in motion in order to minimize the required time at idle to complete the test.
 If the vacuum bleed-up is greater than the 0.020" dia max. criteria during a single monitoring event, a P0456 DTC is stored.
+If the vacuum bleed-up is less than the 0.020" dia min. criteria, the pending P0456 DTC may be cleared.
 If the vacuum bleed-up is in between, no leak assessment is made.
 A flowchart of the entire 0.020" test sequence is provided below, on a subsequent page.